Start My Answer

 Know your rights when Phoenix Financial Services contacts you to collect a debt

-Phoenix Financial Services is known for attempting aggressive tactics against people who are unaware of their legal rights under the Fair Debt Collection Practices Act.
+It is important to know that you have legal rights under the Fair Debt Collection Practices Act.
 The FDCPA states guidelines and rules that dictate how debt collectors can act.
 Some of the restrictions on companies such as Phoenix Financial Services include:

 • Debt collectors are not allowed to contact you at your place of employment.